0x4447/0x4447-cli-node-tomato/README.md

 # The End

 If you've enjoyed this article/project, please consider giving it a 🌟.
-Also check out my [GitHub account] (https://github.com/davidgatti), where I have other articles and apps that you might find interesting.
+Also check out my [GitHub account](https://github.com/davidgatti), where I have other articles and apps that you might find interesting.

 ## Where to follow